MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1/NoSQL.md

 <b> Working with Azure Cosmos DB - Table API </b>

 <p> So you already have your data in Azure Table Storage.
 Why would you migrate to Cosmos DB Table API?
-Azutr Cosmos DB offers turnkey global distribution.
-Azure Table Storage is fast but you dont get SLAs around latency.
+Azure Cosmos DB offers global distribution.
+Azure Table Storage is fast but you don't get SLAs around latency.
 Azure Cosmos DB provides less than 10 millisecond latency for reads.
-Azure Table Storage has a maximum throughput of 20,000 operations/s which is not the limit for Azure Cosmos DB (more operations/s).
+Azure Table Storage has a maximum throughput of 20,000 operations/s, which is not the limit for Azure Cosmos DB (more operations/s).
 Azure Table Storage only provide primary index on partition key and row key.
 There are no secondary index.
 For Azure Cosmos DB you get automatic and complete indexing on all properties by default.
 Meaning queries will run faster as they can utilize these indexes.
-Azure Table Storage you get strong consistency within primary region and eventual consistency within secondary region.
+With Azure Table Storage you get strong consistency within primary region and eventual consistency within secondary region.
 For Azure Cosmos DB you have five well-defined consistency level.
-Higher SLAs with Azure Cosmos DB.
+You get higher SLAs with Azure Cosmos DB.

 Azure Cosmos DB containers are named table for Azure Table API.
 If you have your data migrated to Azure Cosmos DB Table API there are multiple ways for you to query your data.
 You can query data using partition key and row key.
 Alternativly you can query your data by using an OData filter.
 Finally, you can query by using LINQ (.NET SDK).